UofSC experts: Environment, climate change and conservation

 Development and land use planning

-Josh Eagle, an environmental law professor, studies legal issues related to coastal development, including businesses and homes, ocean zoning, and offshore drilling.
+Josh Eagle, an environmental law professor, studies legal issues related to coastal development, including public access to beaches, the environmental impacts of development, the impacts of climate change on coastal areas, and offshore drilling.
 He was also a member of South Carolina Blue Ribbon Committee on Shoreline Management, established in 2010 for the purpose of assessing the efficacy of the state’s current coastal laws and regulations.
-To arrange an interview, contact Rob Schaller, firstname.lastname@example.org, 803-777-5611.
+To arrange an interview, contact Rob Schaller, 803-777-5611 or firstname.lastname@example.org.

 Ann Eisenberg, an environmental law professor, focuses her research on land use planning, specifically when in rural communities, exploring how law, policy and public institutions influence rural economic opportunities.
 She also directs the Environmental Law Clinic, which helps its clients work through legal matters surrounding conservation, sustainability and community development initiatives.
-To arrange an interview, contact Rob Schaller, email@example.com, 803-777-5611.
+To arrange an interview, contact Rob Schaller, 803-777-5611 or email@example.com.

-Assistant professor David Fuente can discuss water policy, water and sanitation, and environmental economics and policy.
+David Fuente can discuss water policy, water and sanitation and environmental economics and policy.
 Trained as an environmental economist and urban planner, his research is at the intersection of infrastructure planning, environmental policy and international development, focusing specifically on the provision of water and sanitation services in low- and middle-income countries.
 To arrange an interview, contact Bryan Gentry, firstname.lastname@example.org.

 Energy, utilities and oil and gas